Doctors Note Logo

 When to Seek Medical Attention

 If the stye does not improve within a few days, becomes increasingly painful, or if you experience vision changes, it is important to seek medical attention.
+You can start by using our free AI symptom checker to help assess your symptoms and determine the best course of action.
 A healthcare provider may prescribe stronger medications or recommend other treatments, such as drainage if the stye is severe.

 (References)